 That has potential to cloud the research a bit, but just slightly.
 Why?
 Because the sampling process remained consistent throughout the study.
 So they’re essentially gathering data from the same markets in 2016 that they did in 2006.
 Even if those markets don’t operate opaquely, the trend is no doubt real.
 The exact specifications about increased potency may not be 100 percent precise.
 Still, it’s as accurate a model as we can get.

 Interestingly, the study’s economic conclusions are sharply distinct from trends noticed in America after legalization.
 According to other research from the journal Addiction, prices for cannabis in Washington State actually dropped recently, thanks to its legal status.

 This suggests that herbal cannabis and cannabis resin aren’t comparable products.
 The market for each substance operates differently.
 For herbal cannabis, value remains fairly constant.
-Consumers showed that they will pay more for higher levels of THC in their herbal products, both in Europe and across the pond.
-Cannabis resin, or hashish, saw its value rise over the same time period, with consumers getting more THC for less money (relatively).
+Consumers show that they will pay more for higher levels of THC in their herbal products.
+This is a trend both in Europe and across the pond.
+Cannabis resin, or hashish, value rose over the same time period, with consumers getting more THC for less money (relatively).
 The idea that cannabis users are a single bloc just doesn’t ring true.

 The economics also suggest that the best theory about price is that the traditional production routes of cannabis resin (which typically reaches Europe through Morocco, but can also come from Lebanon and Afghanistan) are changing.
-Most likely, the supply chains have been disrupted by local growers, who broke into the game by offering a higher THC product at a lower price, forcing the other countries to up their games.
+Most likely, the supply chains have been disrupted by local growers.
+They break into the game by offering a higher THC product at a lower price.
+This forces other countries to up their games.